Arpita389/Retail/README.md

 This is generally a website where one can buy the product . here we have provided clothing,jwellery,cosmetic,watch and electronics category.
 One can buy the product or add it in cart by clicking on add button.Here , One can buy products in new payment features i.e some amount in online payment and some during delivery.
-And products will be delivered after total payment. the pages we have made are-
+And products will be delivered after total payment.
+The pages we have made are-
 <br>
 <br/>
 **Homepage:-**